rishab-t0910/stat432_final_project/README.md

     - Figure out the percentage of high, low, medium from the original df (eg 60-20-20)
     - Then create the cutoff value based on that
     - See if this changes the confusion matrix

+### 25 April 2024
+Changing the cutoffs sparked a new thought - what if we changed the way we encode "high", "low", "medium".
+So after tinkering this and trying 2 classes instead of 3, we get some new results.
+For 2 classes, we check multiple splits and multiple cutoffs, and finalise that our best model is when we have a 0.3-0.7 high-low split with a 0.5 cutoff.